Fair Haven NJ Theft by Extortion Defense Attorneys

 d.
 Take or withhold action as an official, or cause an official to take or withhold action;

 e.
 Bring about or continue a strike, boycott or other collective action, if the property is not demanded or received for the benefit of the group in whose interest the actor purports to act;

 f.
 Testify or provide information or withhold testimony or information with respect to another’s legal claim or defense; or

 g.
 Inflict any other harm which would not substantially benefit the actor but which is calculated to materially harm another person.

 Penalties for Theft by Extortion in New Jersey

 As stated previously, theft by extortion is graded differently than other theft crimes, in that the degree of the charge is not contingent upon the value of the property that is allegedly stolen.
-In fact, theft by extortion is always considered a second degree indictable felony, which is punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison.
-It is also important to note that second degree crimes entail a presumption of incarceration in New Jersey, which requires the imposition of a prison sentence even if the defendant has no prior criminal record.
+In fact, theft by extortion is always considered a second-degree indictable felony, which is punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison.
+It is also important to note that second-degree crimes entail a presumption of incarceration in New Jersey, which requires the imposition of a prison sentence even if the defendant has no prior criminal record.
 In other words, a conviction for theft by extortion will more likely than not result in prison time.
 These crimes are also punishable by a fine of up to $100,000, with the specific amount determined at the discretion of the presiding judge.
-The last important facet of a theft by extortion charge is sentencing subject to the provisions of New Jersey’s No Early Release Act, which requires a defendant to serve 85% of the sentence imposed before becoming eligible for parole.
+The last important facet of theft by extortion charge is sentencing subject to the provisions of New Jersey’s No Early Release Act, which requires a defendant to serve 85% of the sentence imposed before becoming eligible for parole.
 Considering this, the minimum term of imprisonment for a person convicted of this crime is 5 years, 3 of which are mandatory before parole eligibility.

 Monmouth County NJ Theft by Extortion Lawyers for Answers